 what is the research about?

 This UK-wide research, named Stand by Me by the advisory team, aims to find out more about the experiences of couples with a learning disability when one partner has dementia.
-We will use 'focused conversations' to talk with people in (or previously in) a relationship.
-We would also like to talk to health and social care professionals and family members who have supported one or both partners in a relationship affected by dementia.
-The study will run from 2021 - 2023 and we are now recruiting participants.
-We will share updates and a series of research blogs as the study progresses.
+We will use 'focused conversations' to talk with people in, or previously in, a relationship.
+We are also interviewing health and social care professionals and family members who have supported one or both partners in a relationship affected by dementia.
+The study will run from 2021 - 2023 and we will continue to recruit participants until July 2022.
+We will share updates below and a series of research blogs as the study progresses.

 Click to read our blogs and listen to podcasts.